 Transition F8:F9.
 This transition occurs after the RepeaterAuth_Send_Ack message has been written to the repeater.

 Transition F5:P1.
-This transition occurs if a CP_IRQ interrupt was received with the REAUTH_REQ or LINK_INTEGRITY_FAILURE status bit set.
+This transition occurs if a CP_IRQ interrupt was received with the REAUTH_REQ bit set.

 Transition F5:F7.
 This transition occurs whenever a CP_IRQ interrupt is received from the connected HDCP Repeater with READY bit set.